How Secure is VoIP? Safety Tips for Businesses

 5. Use a Secure Network

-• Reduced risk of fraud and unexpected bills.
+• Lower risk of fraud and unauthorized charges

 FAQs About VoIP Security